 Responsible Party:

 (Person requesting Use, responsible for implementing terms) Date Requested:

-Phone #: Start Time:
+Start Time:

-End Time:
+Phone #: End Time:

-Address: Estimated Attendees: YES NO
+Address: Estimated Attendees:

 Email: Alcohol Policy Agreement?
+YES NO

 Voting Member?
 YES NO

-Key/Keycards Required: TLS 110
+Key/Keycards Required:

-Name of Partner: Rey/Reyeards Required.
+Name of Partner:

 Phone #:

-Thone m.

 Officiant Name: Phone #:

 Wedding Package Requested: FULL (\$1,500) CEREMONY ONLY (\$60 00)

 Rehearsal Date & Time:

 Rehearsal Dinner (\$250): YES NO Add Nursery (\$40): YES NO

 Additional Rooms or Services Requested

-(see the Facilities Usage F room names, capacity, usage rates, ar nd discounts )
+(see the Facilities Usage Fee Schedule for a list of room names, capacity, usage rates, and discounts)

-Total Usage Fee: I DUE 1 WEEK BEFORE US E:

-Damage/Security De posit: DUE UPON SIGNING (50% of Total Usage Fe
+Total Usage Fee: DUE 1 WEEK BEFORE USE: Damage/Security Deposit: DUE UPON SIGNING: (50% of Total Usage Fee)

-be paid in full upon signii ng to confirm the facilities use reserve amount needed to fix damages, repla -

-pace usage (see Terms and Condition

-this form for details).
-If the Damage nough to cover any incidental costs, i the Responsi ble Party

-will be billed for the e additional costs.

-Notes:

-For Office Use Only:

-Date Facilities Use Agreement Signed: List of Incidentals Billed to Deposit

-Date Damage/Security Deposit Paid:

-Date Officiant Vetted:
+The Damage/Security Deposit must be paid in full upon signing to confirm the facilities use reservation.
+The deposit will be returned to the Responsible Party after the event, less any amount needed to fix damages, replace keys/keycards, pay for custodial costs, or to cover any unauthorized additional space usage (see Terms and Conditions on the other side of this form for details).
+If the Damage/Security Deposit is not enough to cover any incidental costs, the Responsible Party will be billed for the additional costs.